playquadball/playquadball.com/docs/getting-started/equipment.md

 ## Equipment Rules & Regulations

 ### Safety Requirements
-- All equipment must be approved by referees before play
+- All padding, braces, and other non-standard additional equipment must be presented to head referee for approval before each game
 - Penalties for illegal equipment vary based on the violation, ranging from temporary removal from play to carded offenses and possible game ejection
 - Equipment modifications for medical/religious reasons require pre-approval

 ### Equipment Checks
 - Conducted before each game by referees
-- Players with non-compliant equipment cannot participate
+- Players cannot enter play with non-compliant equipment and must correct issues immediately; if discovered mid-play, player must leave pitch to fix equipment before returning
 - Equipment discovered illegal during play requires immediate correction

 ### Replacement Equipment